rsharifnasab/create_word_cloud/README.md

 2. enter file address to config.py, twitter_config dictionary
 3. if you set 'SOURCE' : "clipboard" program will use system clipboard instead of input file
 4. you can set other options in that config
+ + no_retweet and no_replis are work as they expected so
+ + no link will remove all tweets contains link for example quotes, images and unfollow checker auto tweets

 ## telegram